Practical / Beginner

 When something is wrong versus when something is normal

-This is the section I wish patients read before they panicked at 11pm on injection night.
+This is the section first-time users should read before they panicked at 11pm on injection night.

-Normal things that aren't problems: mild nausea, light fatigue, vivid dreams, a small warm spot at the injection site, a tiny bruise the next day, slight headache, mild constipation by day 5, feeling cold more easily, mild burping (or not-so-mild burping by week three, which we cover in our guide on side effects).
+Normal things that aren't problems: mild nausea, light fatigue, vivid dreams, a small warm spot at the injection site, a tiny bruise the next day, slight headache, mild constipation by day 5, feeling cold more easily, mild burping (or not-so-mild burping by week three, which is covered in our guide on side effects).

 Things that are not normal and need attention: severe nausea or vomiting that prevents you from keeping fluids down for more than a few hours, sharp pain in the upper right or upper middle abdomen (especially after meals), persistent racing heart that won't settle, breathing difficulty or facial swelling (rare but possible allergic reaction), or any symptom that genuinely frightens you.

-The mistake I see most often is patients dismissing serious symptoms because they "don't want to overreact."
+A common mistake is users dismissing serious symptoms because they "don't want to overreact."
 Trust your instincts.
 If something feels wrong in a way that's beyond uncomfortable, see a provider in person.

-The advice I give before every first injection is the same.
+The advice before every first injection is the same.
 It's almost boring, but it works.

 Set up your space the night before.
 Vial in the fridge, syringe ready, alcohol swabs on the counter.
 When you wake up, you do the injection and move on.
 Treating it as a casual morning task removes most of the anxiety.